Annual Reports

 The Group’s objectives have continued unchanged, being the promotion of research into all aspects of the history of building services engineering, together with the recording, and where appropriate, preservation of historically significant systems, equipment and records.

-The Group’s committee numbered nine during the year, plus five co-opted members from external organisations such as BSRIA, the Science Museum, English Heritage and The National Trust.
+The Group’s Committee numbered nine during the year, plus five co-opted members from external organisations such as BSRIA, the Science Museum, English Heritage and The National Trust.
 The committee met five times.

 The Group has continued to pursue a number of projects including researching pioneering H&V Engineers such as Phipson, Haden, Perkins, Musgrave and Davidson, and in the field of AC, Carrier’s work in the UK.
 Landmark buildings visited and recorded include the Municipal Technical Institute, Belfast [again], Royal Victoria Hospital Belfast [again], various National trust properties such as Erddig Hall, Tyntesfield House, and The Argory.
 The possibility of creating a sound archive of past president’s memories is being investigated.